sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/README.markdown

 #### Regarding this project

-The traditional process of grating cultivated olive branches onto wild olive trees mirrors our project.
+The traditional process of grafting cultivated olive branches onto wild olive trees mirrors our project.
 An established wild olive tree will be strong, disease resistant, and drought tolerant.
 However, wild olive trees do not produce good fruit.
 Cultivated olive trees do produce good fruit, but may not